Lamarqe/mpdcast-dab/README.md

 Debian / Ubuntu Linux
 ---
-This section shows how to compile welle.io on Debian or Ubuntu (tested with Ubuntu 24.04).
+This section shows how to compile MpdCast DAB on Debian or Ubuntu (tested with Ubuntu 24.04).

 1. Install the base requirements